-This guideline was published in 2013 and will be considered for review in three years.
-Any updates to the guideline in the interim period will be noted on the SIGN website: www.sign.ac.uk
+This guideline was first published in 2013.
+Section 5.3 and Annex 4 were updated in 2019.
+The full guideline will be considered for update at seven years.

+The review history, and any updates to the guideline in the interim period, will be noted in the supporting material section for this guideline on the SIGN website: www.sign.ac.uk